 The Mayor invited the Leader of the Council to make an announcement.
 The Leader congratulated the Rt.
 Hon.
 John Randall MP for Uxbridge and South Ruislip for being conferred a Knighthood.
 The Leader commented that John Randall's commitment as an MP was greatly appreciated at both the local and national levels.

-31. PUBLIC QUESTION TIME (Agenda Item 5) 5.1 QUESTION FROM MR TONY ELLIS OF KEWFERRY ROAD, NORTHWOOD, ON BEHALF OF THE NORTHWOOD RESIDENTS' ASSOCIATION, TO THE CABINET MEMBER FOR PLANNING, TRANSPORTATION & RECYCLING - COUNCILLOR BURROWS "In view of the Government's exhortations to local councils to support High Streets, is it Council policy to permit the construction of large supermarkets in small town centres such as Northwood?"
+31. PUBLIC QUESTION TIME (Agenda Item 5)

+5.1 QUESTION FROM MR TONY ELLIS OF KEWFERRY ROAD, NORTHWOOD, ON BEHALF OF THE NORTHWOOD RESIDENTS' ASSOCIATION, TO THE CABINET MEMBER FOR PLANNING, TRANSPORTATION & RECYCLING - COUNCILLOR BURROWS

+"In view of the Government's exhortations to local councils to support High Streets, is it Council policy to permit the construction of large supermarkets in small town centres such as Northwood?"

 The Cabinet Member for Planning, Transportation & Recycling responded that the Council was committed to supporting the Borough's town centres and, in 2011, had initiated a 3 year rolling programme with a particular focus on supporting smaller district centres such as Ruislip Manor, Northwood Hills and Hayes where the Council had undertaken a range of works and had also provided business support including apprenticeship schemes and training.

 Councillor Burrows advised that there was no Council policy to support the development of large supermarkets in small town centres and that any such applications had to be assessed against local and national planning policies.
 These policies generally determined it to be more appropriate for new retail developments to be built within existing town centres so that they supported rather than drew away from local businesses.

 Councillor Burrows stressed that proposals for retail development underwent a detailed technical assessment which considered the scale and likely impacts on existing town centres.
 Each site was considered on its individual merits which meant that local factors such as access, parking and design would be taken into account.

 Councillor Burrows advised that no applications had been received for supermarkets in Northwood and that they would be considered by the Council's Planning Committees if submitted.
 Residents could speak against the application at these meetings through the submission of a petition.

-32. REPORT OF THE HEAD OF DEMOCRATIC SERVICES (Agenda Item 6) Councillor Puddifoot moved the recommendations as set out on the Order of Business.
+32. REPORT OF THE HEAD OF DEMOCRATIC SERVICES (Agenda Item 6)

+Councillor Puddifoot moved the recommendations as set out on the Order of Business.
 This was seconded by Councillor Simmonds.

 In addition to the information set out in the Report, Council was asked to note that, at the meeting of the Health & Wellbeing Board on 31 October 2013, it was agreed that Mr Rob Larkman be appointed as the Co-opted (Non-Voting) Officer member of the Board for the Hillingdon Clinical Commissioning Group and that Ms Ceri Jacob be appointed as his substitute.
-The Board also agreed that Dr Tom Davies be appointed as the Co-opted (Non-Voting) Clinical Commissioning for the Hillingdon Clinical Commission of the Board for the Hillingdon Clinical Commission agreed that Dr Tom Davies be appointed as the Co-opted (Non-Voting) Clinician member of the Board for the Hillingdon Clinical Commissioning Group and that Dr Kuldhir Johal be appointed as his substitute.
+The Board also agreed that Dr Tom Davies be appointed as the Co-opted (Non-Voting) Clinician member of the Board for the Hillingdon Clinical Commissioning Group and that Dr Kuldhir Johal be appointed as his substitute.

+Furthermore, Council was asked to agree the appointment of Dr Kuldhir Johal as the substitute for the Hillingdon Clinical Commissioning Group Statutory (Voting) Member.

+The motion was then put to the vote and it was:

+RESOLVED: That: